open-sauced/intro/07-types-of-contributions.md

 - **Create a tutorial** <br/> When the documentation about a feature is unavailable, you can address this and create a tutorial that guides users through the feature.

-- **Update the project's documentation** <br/> Sometimes, a project has new changes or releases, but the maintainers still need to update the documentation.
+- **Update documentation** <br/> Sometimes, a project has new changes or releases, but the maintainers still need to update the documentation.
 You can help update the documentation to reflect these new changes.

 - **Translations** <br/> If you are proficient in other languages, you can help a project by translating the documentation to expand its reach to more users.